sstraus/SettingsSentry/README.md

 - `--dry-run`: Perform a dry run without making any changes.

 - `--versions` `<n>`: Number of backup versions to keep (default: 1, 0 = keep all).

+- `-zip`: Create backup as a timestamped `.zip` archive instead of a directory (backup action only).

 - `--logfile` `<path>`: Path to log file.
 If provided, logs will be written to this file in addition to console output.